-- one period study, which focuses on two key developments in a country's history over at least a 50 year period. - one thematic study, which focuses on changes in Britain over a significant period of time. - one wider world depth study, which focuses on international conflict and tension. - one British depth study including the historic environment.
+- one period study, which focuses on two key developments in a country's history over at least a 50 year period.
+We study German 1890-1945. - one thematic study, which focuses on changes in Britain over a significant period of time.
+We study the development of medicine in Britain c1000-present day. - one wider world depth study, which focuses on international conflict and tension.
+We study the conflict and tension during the interwar period 1919-1939. - one British depth study including the historic environment.
+We study the Norman Conquest 1066-1100.